hyperledger-labs/splice/load-tester/README.md

     - `export K6_USERS_PASSWORD=<PASSWORD>` where `<PASSWORD>` is the actual password found in the passwords gdoc
     - `export K6_VALIDATOR_ADMIN_PASSWORD=<PASSWORD>` where `<PASSWORD>` is the password for `admin@validator1.com`
     - `export K6_TEST_DURATION="5m"` (or a different duration if you wish)
+    - `export K6_ITERATIONS_PER_MINUTE="60"` (for 1 cc tx/s)
 2. Create & deploy a scratchnet cluster
 3. Run `cncluster load_test` from the cluster's deployment directory
 4. Visit `https://grafana.<SCRATCH>.network.canton.global/d/ccbb2351-2ae2-462f-ae0e-f2c893ad1028/k6-prometheus` to view results

-The current test runs a workload of 10 VUs (virtual users; these are concurrent processes that represent user clients) that iteratively hit the `tap` endpoint for the total duration specified in K6_TEST_DURATION.
+The current test runs a workload of 10 users per validator that iteratively perform p2p transfers for the total duration specified in K6_TEST_DURATION.
+The rate at which users conduct transfers amongst each other is controlled by setting the iterations per minute.

-These options are configured in `src/config.ts`.
+These options are configured by passing in a JSON string via the environment, and parsed in `src/settings.ts`.

 ## Cluster Deployment